 Pros and Cons of using a Kitchen Torch: You have the best control to brown the aquafaba baked Alaskas on the top and around the side.
 The downside is that you have to work quickly to plate and brown them with a torch one at a time before the ice cream melts.

-This recipe as written is free of peanuts, tree nuts, egg, soy, fish, and shellfish, with easy adaptions to make it top 8 allergen free.
+This recipe as written is free of peanuts, tree nuts, egg, soy, fish, shellfish, and shellfish, with easy adaptions to make it top 9 allergen free.

 You could substitute the crazy cake with a gluten free cake of your choice, just be sure to bake it in a 13×9 pan so that your final cake layer is about 1.5 inches.
-You could also use a dairy free ice cream that safe for you to make a milk-free aquafaba baked Alaska.
-If you use both adaptations, then the cake would be free of the top 8 allergens.
+You could also use a dairy-free ice cream that safe for you to make a milk-free aquafaba baked Alaska.
+If you use both adaptations, then the cake would be free of the top 8 or 9 allergens, depending on what dairy-free ice cream you use.

 Allergy Friendly Aquafaba Baked Alaskas